StephaneBranly/ur-time-calendar/README.md

 Available at [this link](https://stephanebranly.github.io/ur-time-calendar/)

-🍻 Send messages and say thanks to the author with a PayUTC transaction 🍻
+🍻 Send messages and say thanks to the author with a [paypal](https://www.paypal.com/paypalme/StephaneBranly) transaction 🍻

 Made with ❤️ by branlyst (Stéphane BRANLY)